Add SSL functionality to POP2, POP3, or IMAP servers with the help of Stunnel, which can also work for standalone servers like NNTP, SMTP, and HTTP.

 Installation and setup might take some time, especially considering that you’ll need to configure some important installation aspects.
 You will first need to select the components you want to include in the installation, and thus the size of the installation can vary greatly depending on which components you pick.

 Then, you can also select which certificates you want to add.
-You can add custom ones that you’ve created or others you might have gotten elsewhere.
+You can add custom ones you’ve created or others you might have gotten elsewhere.

 Then, you’ll need to customize and establish a connection with the server, which should be easy enough.
-However, some tasks inside are for more advanced users, which might become a bit too much for beginners.
+However, some tasks inside are for more advanced users, which might become too much for beginners.